 Although a comprehensive exam is imperative, it may not tell the whole story.
 Monitoring lab parameters, such as blood analysis and urinalysis, each year alerts us of potentially threatening trends of the internal organs and helps identify internal disease at the earliest stage possible.

 Microchips have been successful at reuniting lost pets to their rightful owners.
 Anytime your lost pet ends up at a shelter or veterinarian’s office, it will be scanned for a microchip.
 Let’s ensure that there is a microchip in place so your pet makes it home quickly and safely if he or she were to ever become lost.
-Contact Creekside today if you’re interested in our convenient microchipping services.
+Learn More about Microchipping Your Pet >

 Because puppies and kittens have immature immune systems, they require a series of vaccines starting at about six weeks of age, which will continue until each series is complete.
 Also important during this time is a series of dewormings and fecal parasite tests to ensure their safety.
 This is also the time that we begin heartworm prevention, discuss home dental care and answer all of your questions about how to care for your new fur-baby at home.